cdslaborg/paramonte/src/interface/C/README.md

 ### Building and running ParaMonte simulations on Windows

-+   **Note**: Theoretically, you can use any C/C++ compiler on Windows to build and link your ParaMonte applications against the ParaMonte library.
++   **Note**: Theoretically, you can use any C/C++ compiler on Windows to build and link your applications against the ParaMonte library.
 However, the ParaMonte library example build scripts, as described below, currently only recognize the Microsoft and Intel C/C++ compilers.

 +   **Install the Microsoft Visual Studio (>2017)**: You will need to have a recent Microsoft Visual Studio (MSVS) installed on your system.
 The community edition of this software is available free of charge.
 When installing MSVS, make sure to install all the C++ components and compiler of the Visual Studio.